Funding growth, expansion, or other working capital requirements are always something business owners think about.

 What is a business credit score?

-In addition to financial institutions assessing your creditworthiness, your business credit score can be used by businesses who are considering working with you, as it provides details on your payment history and if you have made any defaults.
+In addition to financial institutions assessing your creditworthiness, your business credit score can be used by businesses considering working with you, as it provides details on your payment history and if you have made any defaults.

 Why do you want to have a good business credit score?